keptn/keptn.github.io/content/docs/concepts/usecases/test_automation/index.md

 1. Keptn evaluates and scores the test execution as well as the service-level indicators (SLIs) based on service-level objectives(SLOs).

-1. Finally, the quality evaluation of the tests is then returned as a result back to the user.
+1. Finally, the performance verification of the tests is then returned as a result back to the user.

   {{< popup_image
   link="./assets/test-automation.png"